equinix/terraform-provider-equinix/docs/data-sources/equinix_metal_precreated_ip_block.md

 # equinix_metal_precreated_ip_block (Data Source)

-Use this data source to get CIDR expression for precreated IPv6 and IPv4 blocks in Equinix Metal.
+Use this data source to get CIDR expression for both precreated(management)/elastic IPv6 and IPv4 blocks in Equinix Metal.
 You can then use the cidrsubnet TF builtin function to derive subnets.

+-> **NOTE:** Precreated IP blocks for a metro will not be available until first device is created in that metro.

+-> **NOTE:** Public IPv4 blocks auto-assigned to a device cannot be retrieved.
+If you need that information, consider using the [equinix_metal_device](equinix_metal_device.md) data source instead.

 ## Example Usage